teejay-tems/Restaurant-Orders-Analysis/README.md

 In contrast, the night (9:00 PM to 11:00 PM) and late morning (10:00 AM to 11:00 AM) had noticeably fewer orders.
 This decrease during off-peak hours aligns with typical dining habits, where fewer people are looking to order meals outside of traditional mealtimes.

-**4. Which cuisines should we focus on developing more menu items for based on the data?**
+**4.Which cuisines should we focus on developing more menu items for based on the data?**
 ``` SQL
 SELECT TOP 5
    COUNT(order_details_id) AS item_count,